The Optimus study

 Lead partner: Xamk

-Competence edge: Effective wellbeing services
+Research area: Effective wellbeing services

-Research unit: Active Life Lab
+Research centre: Active Life Lab

-Impact edge: People and user orientation
+Impact goal: People and user orientation

 Budget